Roy Cornwall Trophy 2023 – closing day

 The winning team, who finished with 4 wins out of 4, was the team of Bob Le Sueur and Abbey Andrieux, with 8 points and a =16 shot difference.
 Congratulations to to them.

-A successful day was rounded off with an excellent BBQ prepared and cooked by the committee and club memebrs.
+A successful day was rounded off with an excellent BBQ prepared and cooked by the committee and club members.

 Liberation Day 2023